- Administration

 Single sign-on (SSO) is a great way to mitigate site access risks and reduce password fatigue from different username and password combinations.
 With SafetyCulture, you can set up SSO with any authentication solution that utilizes the Security Assertion Markup Language (SAML) 2.0 standard.
 This includes some of the most common solutions such as Active Directory (ADFS, Azure), PingFederate, Google, and Okta.

-Please note that our customer support team can only provide limited help for single sign-on and user provisioning.
+Please note that our customer support team can only provide limited help for single sign-on, user provisioning, and integrations via third-party platforms such as Power Automate, Power BI, and Zapier.
 If your organization is on the Enterprise Plan, please contact your customer success manager for assistance.

 How do I get started with single sign-on?